kristian-lange-tw/JATOS_docs_v3/pages/Connect-to-Mechanical-Turk.md

 last_updated: 24 Nov 2019
 ---

-Connecting your JATOS study to the Mturk is easy, although a fair amount of clicking is required.
+Use your JATOS study with Mturk is easy, although a fair amount of clicking is required.

 A good idea is always to try it yourself first in **MTurk Sandbox** before you let real workers do it.